Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 - Breastfeeding females – 2.8 micrograms daily

 - People over 50 years of age should consider eating foods fortified with B12 or take a supplement.
-To maintain vitamin B12 levels in older people supplementation of 25-100 micrograms daily is advised.
+To maintain vitamin B12 levels for older people supplementation of 25-100 micrograms daily is advised.

 Functions and Benefits of Vitamin B12